 (5) U.S. Army Tank-Automotive and Armaments Command (TACOM).
 1997.
 A-A-52624, Commercial Item Description: Antifreeze, Multi Engine Type.
 U.S. Army TACOM, ATTN: AMSTA-TR-E/BLUE, Warren, Michigan.

 A toxicity clearance and evaluation for specific materials and applications ensures the safety of Army personnel prior to use of new materials.
-The Army Institute of Public Health's Toxicity Evaluation Program (TEP) performs toxicity clearances and evaluations for materials used by the Army (reference 1).
+The Army Public Health Center's Toxicity Evaluation Program (TEP) performs toxicity clearances and evaluations for materials used by the Army (reference 1).
 If you would like to request a toxicity clearance, please click on the link provided in reference 2 and complete the steps that follow.
 Please prepare a formal, signed memorandum requesting a toxicity clearance and upload it during the application process.
 An example memorandum may be found in reference 1.
 A toxicity evaluation is performed and clearances are approved based on the specific product application or use condition.
 New uses or change in product formulations require a new toxicity clearance be generated.
 Army Regulation 40-5 promulgates the toxicity clearance process in the Army (reference 3).
 Army regulation 70-1 requires a complete toxicity clearance on new chemicals and materials (reference 4).
 The Department of the Army (DA) Pamphlet 70-3 requires a toxicity clearance (approval) prior to use of a new material or chemical (reference 5).
 A Toxicity Clearance involves a toxicological evaluation of materials prior to introduction into the Army supply system.
 The program manager is responsible for identifying new materials within their program and requesting a toxicity clearance.
 Examples of materials that require a toxicity clearance are fire extinguishing agents, chlorofluorocarbon replacements, solvents, cleaners, corrosion inhibitors, and new chemicals.

 Final chemical formulations (handled as proprietary information if required).